KwekuQ22/RFIDlock/README.txt

 0150 created an images folder in wwwroot and put the company logo in there 0159 added image to _layout.cshtml for homepage
 0225 updated Home/Index.cshtml with the image dir

+2025-03-05
+1230 hiiiii, back again to work on this project :)
+1235 Clean and Build Solution
+0100 Made changes to site.css to change the website from white to black 0102 push to git